juggy/sf-food-truck/README.md

 ## ARCHITECTURE OVERVIEW

-I decided to be as straightforward as possible for the sake of simplicity and implementation speed.
+I decided to be as straight forward as possible for the sake of simplicity and implementation speed.
 So it runs a vanilla PG/Rails/Ember stack without trying to do too much.

 ### BACKEND